 Target of Opportunity Policies

-Target of Opportunity Observations (ToOs) are needed to follow-up transient phenomena of great scientific interest:
+Target of Opportunity Observations (ToOs) are used to follow-up transient phenomena:

 - Unpredictable sudden astronomical events which require urgent or immediate observations.
-Those should be submitted as Director Discretionary Time (DDT) proposals, following the procedure described in the DDT Proposal web page (http://www.eso.org/sci/observing/policies/ddt_policy.html).
+They are submitted as Director Discretionary Time (DDT) proposals, following the procedure described in the DDT policy page.
+An emergency procedure exists for extremely urgent observations.

 - Events predictable in a generic sense only.
 This is typically (but not limited to) transient phenomena, and follow-up or co-ordinated observations of targets of special interest.
 Telescope time to observe these events is obtained using the normal proposals for observing time that go through the OPC review.
 In this document, we refer to these as OPC ToOs.

 In the case of an extremely urgent DDT ToO, the La Silla and Paranal SciOps Departments can give some assistance to the PI in preparing the OBs.
-The PI must prepare the OBs with finding charts with p2demo and use the option 'export OB to OBX'.
-The downloaded folder has to be send to email@example.com.
-The PI must communicate as much as possible the observing strategy and constraints not specified in the OBs, and must be available for questions before and during the observations.
+The PI must prepare the OBs with finding charts using p2demo and use the option 'export OB to OBX'.
+The downloaded folder has to be send to firstname.lastname@example.org.

 Activation of a ToO

 A request for a ToO observation has to be triggered within p2, following the Target of Opportunity procedure.
 For approved urgent DDT ToOs (runs not yet available in p2), the observations can be triggered via email to email@example.com with the exported OBs attached.
 Rapid Response Mode users should refer to the specific RRM page.